 - Smashing the really bad pots

 More detailed information will be added here in the future.
 There are also plenty of great resources available including great pottery websites.
-Or see videos about making pottery on the Pottery Making Info Youtube channel.
+There are thousands of videos about making pottery on YouTube.
 Another great place for ideas and inspiration is Pinterest.

-Here are some great books to read more about making pottery:
+Here are some classic books to read about making pottery:

 Connect With Other Potters